LssPolymerElements/InterviewHomework/README.md

 #### Acceptance Criteria ####
 + Obtains the user's full name, age, and health(poor, average, excellent).
-+ Display three quotes to the user (name, premium).
++ Display three fake quotes to the user (name, premium).
 The quotes' premiums should be calculated from the answers to age and health.
 + Project must be able to be built on any machine with the following commands.

 ```javascript